-The Olympus OM-D E-M5 Mark II has won the Japan Camera Grand Prix 2015 'Editors' Award'
+Olympus OM-D E-M5 Mark II wins Japan Camera Grand Prix award

 The prize is organised by the Japan Camera Journal Press Club, members of which include photographic journalists from Japan’s leading photography and camera publications.